arvidn/libtorrent/docs/utp.rst

 a transfer between a cable modem connection and a DSL connection.

-The details of the delay measurements are slightly more complicated since the values needs to be able to wrap (cross the 2^32 boundry and start over at 0).
+The details of the delay measurements are slightly more complicated since the values needs to be able to wrap (cross the 2^32 boundary and start over at 0).

 Path MTU discovery
 ------------------